How long do Tesla batteries last?

 *The mileage range for each model is based on EPA estimates

-If you are really interested in high mileage reliability, your best option is the Model S Long Range Plus.
-Which, in our hypothetical scenario, could get you from New York City to Washington, DC and halfway back before needing to stop and charge somewhere around Delaware.
+If you are interested in high mileage reliability, your best option is the Model.
+Which, in our hypothetical scenario, could get you from New York City to Washington, DC, and almost halfway back before needing to stop and charge somewhere around Delaware.